TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 | SetDefaultAudienceAudioCategory | Sets background playback |

 ### Get a singleton
-This API is used to get the ITMGContext object when using the voice feature.
+This API is used to get the ITMGContext instance when using the voice feature.
 #### Function prototype

 ```